zhongyin/zhongyin.github.io/README.md

 ## Python

+- [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [celery/celery](https://github.com/celery/celery) - Distributed Task Queue (development branch)
 - [openai/shap-e](https://github.com/openai/shap-e) - Generate 3D objects conditioned on text or images
 - [nadermx/backgroundremover](https://github.com/nadermx/backgroundremover) - Background Remover lets you Remove Background from images and video using AI with a simple command line interface that is free and open source.